• Skip to main content

 Jump to Recipe·Print Recipe

-These thick and chewy monster cookies you will want to make again and again.
+These thick and chewy monster cookies from Paula Deen you will want to make again and again.
 Monster cookies are made of peanut butter, oatmeal, chocolate chips, and M&M’s.

 Can I eat cookies for breakfast?